In our two Sean Hannity show, toll-free, it's 800-941.

 Listen.

-He doesn't understand what the laws were because he's never been involved here in helping Virginia, but it was not.
+He doesn't understand what the laws were because he's never been involved here in helping Virginia.

 The parents had to write to veto bills, veto books, Glenn.

-Not to be knowledge about it, also take them off the shelves.
+Not to be knowledgeable about it, also take them off the shelves.

-And I'm not gonna let parents come into schools and actually take votes out and make their own decision.
+And I'm not going to let parents come into schools and actually take out and make their own decisions.

-So you stop the bill that I don't think parents should be telling schools what they should teach.
+So you stopped the bill that I don't think parents should be telling schools what they should teach.

 I don't think parents should be telling schools what they should be teaching.